-- (a) The League will recognize the top-10 scoring leaders determined by combined total goals and assists during the regular-season. - (b) Tied players will share the ranking. - (c) Scoring leaders will be presented an award. - (d) Awards will be the same for all 10 scorers.
+- (a) The League will recognize the top-10 scoring leaders determined by combined total goals and assists during the regular-season. - (b) Tied players will share the ranking. - (c) Awards will be the same for all 10 scorers.

 903: GOALTENDING LEADERS